DevExpress-Examples/wpf-pivot-grid-implement-a-custom-filter-popup/Readme.md

 <!-- default file list end -->
 # How to Implement a Custom Filter Popup

 This example uses a custom data template with a custom control inherited from the [ComboBoxEdit](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.ComboBoxEdit) class.
+It implements incremental search and allows you to invert selection.

 The data template is assigned to the [PivotGridField.HeaderTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridField.HeaderTemplate) property.

 ![screenshot](./images/screenshot.png)